CameronBodine/PINGMapper/docs/faq.md

 {: .warning }
 > Compatibility with third-party sonar instruments and software does not convey endorsement by PING-Mapper authors.

+`PINGMapper` currently supports the following sonar recording formats:

+- Humminbird&reg; side imaging recordings: `.DAT`
+- Lowrance&reg; recordings: `.sl2`, `.sl3`
+- Garmin&reg; recordings: `.RSD`
+- Cerulean&reg; Omniscan 450SS recordings: `.svlog`
+- JSF recordings: `.jsf`
+- XTF recordings: `.xtf`
+- SDF recordings: `.sdf`

-The software has been designed to work with any Humminbird&reg; side imaging model, but has been specifically tested with the following models:
+For Humminbird&reg;, the software has been designed to work with side imaging models broadly, and has been specifically tested with the following models:

 - 998
 - 1198